 The superficial external pudendal artery arises near the superficial epigastric and superficial circumflex iliac arteries.
 It travels through the cribiform fascia before crossing the spermatic cord deep to the long saphenous vein.
 It supplies the lower abdominal skin as well as the penile, scrotal or labial skin.

 Deep External Pudendal Artery

 The deep external pudendal artery crosses the pectineus and adductor longus muscles before traversing the fascia lata.
 It supplies the skin of the perineum as well as the skin of the scrotum or labium majus.

-The profunda femoris, or deep artery of the thigh, is the largest branch of the femoral artery, which arises 3.5 cm distal to the inguinal ligament.
+Profunda femoris, also know as the deep artery of the thigh is the largest branch of the femoral artery, which arises 3.5 cm distal to the inguinal ligament.
 The profunda femoris is initially found lateral to the femoral artery before it passes deep to it towards the medial aspect of the femur.
 It travels between the pectineus and adductor longus muscles before passing between the adductor longus and adductor brevis muscles.
 It then descends between the adductor longus and adductor magnus muscles before it pierces the adductor magnus to anastamose with the muscular branches of the popliteal artery.
 The profunda femoris is the main blood supply to the muscles that extend, flex and adduct the thigh.

-The most distal branch of the femoral artery is the descending genicular artery, which arises just proximal to the adductor opening within the adductor canal.
+Descending genicular artery is the most distal branch of the femoral artery, which arises just proximal to the adductor opening within the adductor canal.
 It descends within the vastus medialis muscle to the medial aspect of the knee.
 Here, it anastomoses with the medial superior genicular artery.
 Branches of this artery supply the vastus medialis and adductor magnus muscles as well as the proximomedial skin of the thigh.